paflov/lensGalleyBits/README.md

 and can handle a lot of additional JATS- and DARTS-Tags like enhance tables, section metadata,  Abstracts etc.

-* Enhanced Len Viewer original: https://github.com/withanage/UBHD-Lens
+* Enhanced Lens Viewer original repo: https://github.com/withanage/UBHD-Lens

 ## installation